Introduction to Agile MVP

 - The MVPs facilitate product design and cost-effective product development activities.

-- Agile Minimum Viable Product provides a systematic and organized approach to explore the untouched areas of achieving the best of customer value and the organization’s success.
+- Agile Minimum Viable Product provides a systematic and organized approach to exploring the untouched areas of achieving customer value and the organization’s success.

-- The Agile MVP provides validated learning as it is based on the iterative process of continuous feedback.
+- The Agile MVP provides validated learning based on the iterative process of continuous feedback.

 - Agile MVP helps to avoid capital loss and avoid failure in any venture.